angela1C/Programming-for-Data-Analysis-numpy.random-project-2019/README.md

 I then went through the four main sections of the NumPy Random module looking at the [simple random data](https://numpy.org/doc/1.16/reference/routines.random.html#simple-random-data) and [permutation](https://numpy.org/doc/1.16/reference/routines.random.html#permutations) functions, before looking at the [distribution](https://numpy.org/doc/1.16/reference/routines.random.html#distributions) functions and the [Random Generator](https://numpy.org/doc/1.16/reference/routines.random.html#random-generator) section to get an idea of the numpy.random module.
 I referred to many online resources such as blogs and these are noted in the references section.
-I found that there seemed to be some functions that appeared to do similar things and often the reference manual for one function referred to an example of a function with a different name.
+I found that there seemed to be some functions that appeared to do similar things and often the reference manual for one function referred to an example of a similar function with a different name.

 The **simple random data** functions all had related **distribution** functions.
 Therefore any plots are shown in the section describing the **distribution**  functions to avoid duplications.